AlejandroSalgado95/Compilador_MMS/README.md

 * So far there is no unary operator ‘-‘, only its binary version is available (subtraction operation)

 ### Overdue:
-* Source code for the cuadruples
+* Source code for the functions

 ### Doubts:
 * Should the assignation precedence and association, which is right associative, also be written in code like the other operators?